team-hoodel/lexicon_wn/README.md

 - [ ] Come up with a way of verifying that everything is working as it should.

 - [x] It looks like Express 4.x has screwed this up.
 Need to figure out how to use Connect?

+- [ ] Add commentary to lexicon's methods to help decypher what each one is trying to do.

 ## NOTE: npm update is removing lexicon.js from node_modules.
 Copy it back in after npm update.